CMHA Get Set & Connect Program

 Picture

-CEAN (pronounced keen) is a group of public volunteers who add their voice to planning and decision making at Vancouver Coastal Health (VCH).
+CEAN is a group of public volunteers who add their voice to planning and decision-making at Vancouver Coastal Health (VCH).

 CEAN members are involved in projects across all of VCH’s health service areas.
 The common driver in all the projects is that patient/public input improves the decisions that are made, the quality of care, and ultimately, health outcomes.

-How it works is that you attend a volunteer orientation, and then are emailed weekly lists of potential opportunities for bringing the patient experience to Vancouver Coastal Health projects.
+To get involved, first register online.
+Then you will be contacted to have a brief phone interview and attend a volunteer orientation.
+Following the orientation, volunteers are emailed weekly lists of potential opportunities for bringing the patient experience to Vancouver Coastal Health projects.

 It's not unusual for them to be seeking people with lived experience of mental illness.
 It's a rewarding way of volunteering!